mkurchitskiy-itmd-362/lab2/lab2.md

 * Use the best HTML `<input>` types
 * Use additional HTML `<input>` attributes to maximize user experience
 * Use semantically associated `<label>` tags
-* Use <form> attributes action, method, and autocomplete
+* Use &lt;form&gt; attributes action, method, and autocomplete

 Then, in the css folder, do the following: